Olive Deering: Television

 Deering's early television appearances included co-starring in "The Unconquered", an episode of Somerset Maugham TV Theatre, on November 19, 1950, and appearing in an episode of Suspense on June 12, 1951.
 Others included the role of murderess Rebecca Gentrie in the 1958 Perry Mason episode, "The Case of the Empty Tin".
 On June 6, 1962, she starred in "Journey to Oblivion", an episode of Armstrong Circle Theatre.

 She had a supporting role in the Sci Fi series Outer Limits in the episode "The Zanti Misfits", which aired on December 30, 1963.
-One of her later television appearances was in an episode of The Alfred Hitchcock Hour titled "One of the Family" (original air date February 8, 1965).
+One of her later television appearances was in an episode of The Alfred Hitchcock Hour, titled "One of the Family" (original air date February 8, 1965).

 Personal life and death

 Deering married film director Leo Penn on February 19, 1947 in Los Angeles, California; they later divorced.

-A Democrat, she supported the campaign of Adlai Stevenson during the 1952 presidential election.
+She was married, secondly, to Alan James from 1959 until his death in 1969.

-She died of cancer at the age of 67, and was interred in Kensico Cemetery in Valhalla, New York.
-She had no children and was survived by her brother Alfred Ryder.
+Deering died of cancer at age 67 and was interred in Kensico Cemetery in Valhalla, New York.
+She had no children and was survived by her brother, Alfred Ryder.